 China Ancient Trip, Day 11: Beijing

-Finally, I reached to the final post for our trip to China.
-As the saying goes, all the good things will come to an end, and this trip will be the memorable one..
+Finally, I reached the final post for our trip to China.
+As the saying goes, all the good things will come to an end, and this trip will be the memorable one.

-There were still plenty of time since our flight back home was early in the next morning.
-We couldn't get an extension night, but only allowed to check-out the hotel before 6 pm.
+There was still plenty of time since our flight back home was early the next morning.
+We couldn't get an extension night but were only allowed to check out of the hotel before 6 pm.

-Good thing we were able to slot-in half day tour within the city.
+Good thing we were able to slot in a half-day tour within the city.
 That day, we left before 8am to visit the Temple of Heaven and the Summer Palace.

-Temple of Heaven was built during the Ming Dynasty for annual ceremonies of prayer to Heaven for good harvest.
-It located at the southern part of Beijing and there were three other temple, Temple of Earth (north), Temple of Sun (east) and Temple of Moon (west).
+The Temple of Heaven was built during the Ming Dynasty for annual ceremonies of prayer to Heaven for a good harvest.
+It is located at the southern part of Beijing and there were three other temples: the Temple of Earth (north), the Temple of the Sun (east) and the Temple of the Moon (west).

-Once we entered through the east gate of the park, we were amazed when we saw elderly doing healthy physical activities.
-We walked along beautiful handcraft architecture Long Corridor towards the Temple of Heaven.
+Once we entered through the east gate of the park, we were amazed when we saw elderly people doing healthy physical activities.
+We walked along the beautiful, handcrafted architecture of the Long Corridor towards the Temple of Heaven.

 The temple has been listed as World Heritage Site in 1998